marangonijunior/test-react-native/README.md

 - [Detox] - Gray box end-to-end testing and automation library for mobile apps.
 - [Jest] - Jest is a JavaScript testing framework maintained by Facebook
 - [Axios] - Promise based HTTP client for the browser and node.js
+- [OpenWeatherMap] - OpenWeatherMap is an online service, owned by OpenWeather Ltd, that provides global weather data via API

 And of course this repository itself is open source with a public repository on GitHub.